Buttery Sable Cookies (Sablés)

 Instructions

-• Add the flour, powdered sugar, salt, and cold, cubed butter directly into the bowl of the food processor.
+• Add the flour, powdered sugar, salt, and cold cubed butter to the bowl of a food processor.

-• Pulse the mixture until it resembles fine crumbs.
-Be careful not to over-process; you’re looking for a sandy texture with small butter bits still visible.
+• Pulse the mixture until it resembles fine sandy crumbs.
+Be careful not to over-process.
+You’re looking for a sandy texture with small butter pieces still visible.

-• Add in the egg yolks and pulse until the dough begins to clump together into a soft dough.
-It will start off really crumbly but eventually form a dough.
+• Add the egg yolks and pulse until the dough begins to clump together into a soft dough.
+It will start off very crumbly but will eventually come together.

-• Divide the dough in two and place each half onto a piece of parchment paper.
+• Divide the dough in two and place each half on a piece of parchment paper.

 • Refrigerate the dough logs for at least 2 hours or overnight.
-This step firms up the butter and makes the dough easier to slice without squashing the cookies.
+This step firms up the butter and makes the dough easier to slice cleanly.

 • Preheat your oven to 325°F (160°C) and line a baking sheet with parchment paper.

-• Add a few tablespoons turbinado sugar to the parchment paper and roll the log in the sugar, turning it and pressing it into the sugar until it's all coated.
+• Unwrap the chilled logs.
+Spread a few tablespoons of turbinado sugar on a piece of parchment paper and roll each log in the sugar, pressing gently so it sticks all around.

-• Using a sharp knife, slice the logs into rounds about 1/3- 1/2 inch thick.
+• Using a sharp knife, slice the logs into rounds about 1/3 to 1/2 inch (1 cm) thick.

-• Arrange the sliced cookie dough on the prepared baking sheet, spacing them about 1 inch apart.
+• Arrange the cookies on the prepared baking sheet, spacing them about 1 inch (2.5 cm) apart.

-• Allow the cookies to cool on the baking sheet for a few minutes to set before transferring them to a wire rack to cool completely.
+• Allow the cookies to cool on the baking sheet for a few minutes to set, then transfer to a wire rack to cool completely.

 Notes